 Note: The Scarab is an ancient Egyptian symbol for life, death, good luck, transformation, growth, and creation.
 The Scarab was one of the most important amulets ever created in Egypt due to its power, influence, and importance in representing the ideal of immortality, metamorphosis, and the cycle of life.

 The ancient Egyptian Symbol Tyet Also known as Tjet, Tiet/Tyet, known as the knot of Isis or the blood of Isis, looks a lot like the Anka symbol except for its arms curved down.
 The symbol dates to the old Kingdom (2613 – 2181 BC) and represents the female genitalia.
 It was used as a funerary amulet made of a red stone or glass and was associated with many Ancient Egyptian Goddesses as well as Isis.
 It stands as a symbol for the female reproductive organs, and the goddess Isis in her role as the universal mother.

-The Tyet was combined with the Djed to offer the complete union of the feminine power and the masculine power.
+The Tyet was combined with the Djed to offer the complete union of feminine power and masculine power.
 The symbol was also linked to the Nephthys with the concepts of Burial and resurrection.
 It symbolizes the ideas of eternal life and resurrection.
 It is often paired with the Ankh offering the protection and security of both Isis and Osiris.
 In the New Kingdom of Egypt (1570 – 1050 BC) when Egypt reached its full glory and the cult of Isis reached its peak the symbol became very famous.

 Note: The Tjet is an ancient Egyptian symbol for life, feminine power, security, protection, regeneration, love, blood & health.
 The symbol also reflects the concepts of Life and death as it represented the female sanitary during menstruation.